-Taking into account the situation of infection of cattle with the BSE agent, the risk of BSE, and the species barrier to BSE transmission between human and bovine, vCJD is highly unlikely to develop through consumption of meat and offal (excluding tonsils and distal ileum) derived from cattle born, raised, and slaughtered at the age of 30 months or younger in Norway, as far as the current risk management including the regulations for feed and others is successively implemented.
+Taking into account the situation of infection of cattle with the BSE agent, the risk of BSE, and the species barrier to BSE transmission between human and bovine, vCJD is highly unlikely to develop through consumption of meat and offal (excluding tonsils and distal ileum) derived from cattle born, raised, and slaughtered at the age of 30 months or younger in Denmark, as far as the current risk management including the regulations for feed and others is successively implemented.

-Therefore, considering thoroughly available evidence, FSCJ reached the following conclusions on the restriction of cattle age and definition of Specific Risk Materials (SRMs) for the meat and offal derived from cattle born, raised, and slaughtered in Norway.
+Therefore, considering thoroughly available evidence, FSCJ reached the following conclusions on the restriction of cattle age and definition of Specific Risk Materials (SRMs) for the meat and offal (excluding tonsils and distal ileum) derived from cattle born, raised, and slaughtered in Denmark.